yanx27/GACNet/README.md

 # Graph Attention Convolution for Point Cloud Segmentation

-This is pytorch implmentation of GACNet on S3DIS dataset, but **not official version**.
+This is personal pytorch implmentation of GACNet on S3DIS dataset, but **not official version**.
 ![](pic.png)

 ## Download Data